brampat/installing-openjdk/README.md

 brew cask install adoptopenjdk
 ```

-For previous versions, use this deprecated cask:
+Or use this cask (up to JDK12 as of Jne 2019):
 Use the cask for AdoptOpenJDK from [this](https://github.com/AdoptOpenJDK/homebrew-openjdk) Github project.

 ```